mstocco/mariostoc.co/content/traininglog/20201115-ironman2021-41weeksout.md

 This afternoon's run was a shortened version of the workout from last [Wednesday](ironman2021-42weeksout) but with a similar effort put in.
 What was different was today, I ran in my Altra Escalante shoes and I got caught out in the rain.
 The strides were done by feel (no pace alarm set in the watch) and apart from the first stride, they felt pretty normal.
 <!---->
-I love doing my Rocky Balboa impression running in front of the new boxing gym on _Harbour Road_.
+I love doing my Rocky Balboa impression running strides in front of the new boxing gym on _Harbour Road_.

-The tempo effort was on the scheduled effort too; maybe a touch fast along the Selkirk area but once on the false-flat uphill, the average pace dropped slightly.
+The tempo effort was on schedule too; maybe a touch fast along the Selkirk area but once on the false-flat uphill, the average pace dropped slightly.
 This week, I went up and over the _Switch Bridge_ with close to 5 minutes remaining in the 20 minute effort; I may have burnt a match in doing so.
 The last 4 minutes was into the wind and rain.
-Overall I feel **pretty happy** with the effort.
+Overall I am **pretty stoked** with the effort.

 ### NORMALIZED PACE CHART
 ![Pace Chart](/assets/jpg/pacechart-20201118.jpeg)